waynemunro/document-generation-solution-accelerator/README.md

 > **We recommend increasing the capacity to 100k tokens for optimal performance.**

 To adjust quota settings, follow these [steps](./docs/AzureGPTQuotaSettings.md)

-**⚠️ Warning:**  **Insufficient quota can cause deployment errors.** Please ensure you have the recommended capacity or request for additional capacity before deploying this solution.

 ### Deployment Options
 Pick from the options below to see step-by-step instructions for: GitHub Codespaces, VS Code Dev Containers, Local Environments, and Bicep deployments.